eduardoyanoliveira/design_patterns/creationals/factories/01simple_factory/README.md

 ```
 ### Obs:

-* The Diagram is render by a third-part library and it can be a litle messed.
+* The Diagram is render by a third-part library and it can be a little messed.

 ## Our Python example